 You can use like photo pier, which is free to modify them, or you can use Photoshop and you can get a free trial of Photoshop to use them.
 Otherwise, I’ve also modified it outside of those tools.
 I also have used Canva to modify them as well.
-So great, great, great tools.
+Great, great, great tools.

 David says, “Beyonce drops in on the live stream from time to time”.
 Yes, yes.
 Beyonce.
-So I have like this insider joke with my husband where, you know, when I go to live stream, I bring my alter ego.
+I have like this insider joke with my husband where, you know, when I go to live stream, I bring my alter ego.
 I bring my alter ego to the live stream and she’s Beyonce.
-So anyway, that’s the insider joke.
+Anyway, that’s the insider joke.
 And I’m sure that makes sense to no one but myself.

 And that’s good because we are married.
 Pete John says, “I have legit ordered a cheese and pineapple pizza.”
 Pete, you’ve always been cool in my books, but now you just got like even cooler.
 I don’t know how you could get even cooler and you just proved that it is actually possible, so, okay.